 “Great course to learn of the governing codes & standards and what they require.”
 Assistant Mechanical Engineer, NYPA

-Battery energy storage systems (BESS) can be used for a variety of applications, including frequency regulation, demand response, transmission and distribution infrastructure deferral, integration of renewable energy, and microgrids.
-This storage technology is vital, as it turns power generated by non-dispatchable energy sources — such as wind and solar — into dispatchable ones, thereby improving grid reliability and allowing the integration of even more renewable capacity.
+Battery energy storage systems (BESS) are used for a variety of applications, including frequency regulation, demand response, transmission and distribution infrastructure deferral, integration of renewable energy, and microgrids.
+Battery storage technology is vital, as it turns power generated by non-dispatchable energy sources — such as wind and solar — into dispatchable ones, thereby improving grid reliability and allowing the integration of even more renewable capacity.

 As the BESS industry grows and demand for renewable energy increases, ESS facilities will likely continue to proliferate in communities and urban areas around the world, providing multiple benefits, along with some risks.
-Lithium-ion batteries are generally very safe, but they have been linked to fire, explosion, and hazardous material exposure under certain conditions.
-As storage emerges into the utility and power system mainstream, gaps in safety practices for energy storage technologies are coming to light.
+Lithium-ion batteries are generally safe, but they have been linked to fire, explosion, and hazardous material exposure under several conditions.
+As storage continues to emerge into the utility and power system mainstream, gaps in safety practices for energy storage are becoming apparent.

 This course will provide an in-depth overview of the hazards and operating risks associated with battery storage.
-In addition, it will provide a brief review of the different battery types, new standards that help with safety, how to design and operate for safety, and testing standards.
+In addition, it will provide a brief review of the different battery types, updated standards that address safety, how to design and operate for safety, and testing standards.

 - Review the different types of battery storage

 - Identify the different types of safety hazards for batteries

 - Review the hazards associated with each type of battery

 - Discuss the testing standards and certifications for safety